 The various switches and dials are typical Jaguar fare, too, meaning most are simple to find and use, and you also get the same touch-screen infotainment system found in other Jaguars.
 That means it offers lots of functionality, but it’s not as intuitive or as polished to use as the best systems on the market.
 The seats are very supportive and the driving position has plenty of adjustment, but while that swoopy bodywork looks great, it doesn’t do much for your visibility.
 The small back window and chunky pillars either side hamper your rearward view, and the combination of thick windscreen pillars and bulky door mirrors also cause some blind spots at the front quarters of the car.

-The whole reason SUVs are so popular is due to their combination of style and practicality, so this is an important area for any SUV, even a small one like the E-Pace.
-It does a decent job.
 In the back there’s room for a couple of taller adults, but limited shoulder space, a bulky centre tunnel and narrow middle seat mean squeezing a third person in will be just that.